-Anthony Willis was born December 5, 1985, on the southwest side of Houston.
+Anthony Willis was born in Houston, Texas.
 He graduated from Alief Taylor in 2005 and will soon complete his associate's degree.
-He will transfer to U of H or U of H Downtown to receive a bachelor's in Math and minor in Communications.
+He plans to transfer to UH to pursue a bachelor's in Math and minor in Communications.
 He also played 2 years of college basketball at Lone Star College-Tomball.
 Anthony started coaching in 2006 at the age of 20 for an AAU team called The Gym Hoopers.
-In his seventh year of coaching, he spent 6yrs in AAU, two years running his own AAU organization called Unknown Ambassadors and the last two were for Alodia Sports Academy.
-He was a volunteer coach for two years at Lone Star Tomball-College; this is his first year as Assistant Coach.
-He fell in love with basketball at the age of 13, although football was his first love.
-Now at the age of 26, basketball is a big part of his life and life style.
-Growing up, he never thought that he would be a basketball coach but once he started coaching, he realized that the Lord gave him a gift to help young men understand life, how to make it through this world through basketball.
+IHe spent 6yrs in AAU, two years running his own AAU organization called Unknown Ambassadors and the last two were for Alodia Sports Academy.
+This is his first year as assistant coach for LSC-Tomball.
+He fell in love with basketball at the age of 13.
+Now at the age of 26, basketball is a big part of his life.
+Growing up, he never thought he would be a basketball coach but once he started coaching, he realized that the Lord gave him a gift to help young men understand life, how to make it through this world through basketball.
 His goal as a coach is to teach young men how to be respectable and moral citizens in today’s world.
 He hopes to eventually be a varsity high school head coach or a head coach at a 2-year NCAAJC.